 What Is Business Interruption Insurance?

 Before we get into the advantages of business interruption insurance, what is it exactly?
-Business interruption insurance, or business income insurance, is a type of coverage that pays out in the event that your business experience a loss of revenue due to physical damages.
+Business interruption insurance, or business income insurance, is a type of coverage that pays out in the event that your business experiences a loss of revenue due to physical damages.

-This damage can be to property, equipment, machinery, vehicles, etc. Certain policies even cover revenue loss stemming from cyber attacks.
+This damage can be to property, equipment, machinery, vehicles, etc. Certain policies even cover revenue loss stemming from cyber-attacks.
 Take note that for a claim to be valid, the damage will need to be the direct cause of your revenue loss.

 1. Business Interruption Insurance Can Compensate You for Lost Revenue

 The purpose of business interruption insurance is to ensure that a temporary shutdown in your business won’t result in indefinite closure.
 If you have lost revenue due to property damage, business interruption insurance can cover you for lost revenue.

 This can be an invaluable source of funds, and make the difference between a manageable setback and business liquidation.
 Business interruption insurance is claimable if you have experienced a loss of business and revenue due to physical damage to your property.

 This includes flooding, fire damage, hurricane damage, etc. For example, if you operate a farm and your tractor is out of action for a month while parts are on order, you can instigate a claim for lost revenue.